 Step 1: First of all, you’ll need an effective eye cream.
 Look for eye creams with Vitamin C and/or Vitamin A. Vitamin C has skin lightening properties, brightening the under eye area.
 Vitamin A fades pigment and increases collagen production, which thickens skin and therefore makes it less transparent.
 Products formulated with retinol and caffeine are also ideal when trying to get rid of dark under eye circles.

 If you buy something, try it, and decide it’s not for you, return it!
-Most department stores and beauty stores have great return policies, just be sure to hang on to the original packaging and your receipt to lessen the chance that you’ll have issues making a return or exchange.
+Most department stores and beauty stores have great return policies.
+Be sure to hang on to the original packaging and your receipt to lessen the chance that you’ll have issues making a return or exchange.

 Step 2: Once you’ve applied the perfect eye cream for you, follow up with a color correcting concealer.
 A color correcting concealer is pretty self-explanatory, it will correct the color of your under eye area prepping it for makeup application.

 For dark circles, use a pink/peach or yellow color correcting concealer.
 Both of these colors will combat dullness.
 Pink/peach is better for fair skin and yellow is better for olive skin tones.
 Having an olive skin tone, my current favorite color correcting concealer is the yellow shade in the e.l.f.
-Corrective Concealer palette (pictured above).
-To read my full review of this palette, click here.
+Cosmetics Corrective Concealer palette (pictured above).

 Step 3: The last step you’ll want to take to get rid of dark under eye circles is to conceal them.
 You’ll want a medium-to-full coverage concealer that is creamy, allowing it to glide on easily.